-These are some personal projects I have been working on to learn more about certain libraries and browser APIs.
+These are some personal projects I have been working on to learn more about different libraries and browser APIs.

-I like trying out “the last new thing” in a small project and publish it on GitHub, both as a personal reminder of what I did, and to help people looking for examples.
+I like trying out “the last new thing” in a small project and publish it on my GitHub account, both as a personal reminder of what I did, and to help people looking for examples.

 Some libraries to make it easier to use Spotify's Web API:

 - spotify-player, a library to interact with Spotify's player endpoint, with built-in authentication and token refresh.
 Ideal for codepen and any simple demo.

 - An exploration of using Polymer to build components for Spotify (prior to having web components widely available): a search component, a responsive cover art, and a save a playlist button.

 - A basic Spotify Web Player using React and Flux